 The challenge for most people is how to style a bookcase well.
 How do you maximize both utility and aesthetic appeal, but also avoid monotony and clutter?
 Styling a bookcase is an art, but a job easily tackled if you study those done right.

-It Starts at the Back.
 Simple inexpensive bookcases become stunners when their backs are dressed up with paint, fabric or wallpaper.
-Eddie’s Billy Bookcase was brought to life with a pattern that accentuates the balanced display of books and collectibles.
+The bookcase below was brought to life with a pattern that accentuates the balanced display of books and collectibles.
+One of the bookcase options you can get at Highlands Designs is a beadboard back that adds character.

 via Vogue